Quick start guide

 This was just scratching the surface to make you a picture about the SPOT CSS framework.
 But there is also a deeper theory behind this methodology.

-If you want to know more, it's time to check out the tutorial (a deeper dive) or the full documentation.
+If you want to know more, it's time to take a deeper dive into the tutorial or the full documentation.